Best U Pick Apple Farms in and around Boston, Massachusetts

 Farm stays are a great way to introduce kids to healthy eating and the wonders of nature, and experiencing a pick-your-own fruit farm will reinforce the message.
 If school has started remotely, enhance your afternoons with a daytrip to a local apple orchard or pumpkin patch.
 Celebrate the fall season with festivals and entertainment.

-Visit our Massachusetts picks around Stow, Phillipston and South Natick, and read on for reviews and more information about apple picking around the Boston, Massachusetts metropolitan area.
+Visit our Massachusetts picks around Stowe, Phillipston and South Natick, reviewed for apple picking around the greater Boston, Massachusetts metropolitan area.
+Call ahead for hours since several are closed Monday and Tuesday.
 For a complete guide to apple picking orchards and farms across the country, visit our FTF Directory of Top USA U-Pick Farms.

 Massachusetts Apple Farms Near the Boston Metro Area